Henly History, Family Crest & Coats of Arms

 Early Notables of the Henly family (pre 1700)

-More information is included under the topic Early Henly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Henly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Henly family to Ireland